 JPMorgan’s involvement with blockchain

-It is worth noting that despite Dimon’s criticism of Bitcoin, JPMorgan is actively involved with incorporating blockchain into its services.
+It is worth noting that despite Dimon’s criticism of Bitcoin, JPMorgan is actively involved with incorporating blockchain into its services and allows customers to buy crypto with their bank accounts.
 For instance, the lender has its token dubbed JPM Coin for intraday repurchase agreements.
 The token enables other financial institutions to take out short-term loans with high-quality collateral.

 The executive also shared his views on the proposed United States stablecoin bill that has come in the wake of the Terra (LUNA) ecosystem crash.
 According to Dimon, there is nothing wrong with stablecoins, but they should be regulated similarly to money market funds.

 The draft law proposed that it would be illegal for entities to issue endogenously collateralized stablecoins.

 Furthermore, Dimon has appeared to soften his view on cryptocurrencies in various instances, pointing out that they can efficiently facilitate cross-border payments.